MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Comments**|See the following sections for a description of the dictionary contents.|

 > [!NOTE]
-> Already configured antivirus exclusions under *antivirusEngine* in managed JSON will continue to function as is with no impact.
-All new exclusion scopes including antivirus exclusions can be added under this completely new section called *exclusionSettings*.
-This section is outside the *antivirusEngine* tag as its dedicated solely for configuring all types of exclusions that will come in future.
-You can also continue to use *antivirusEngine* for configuring antivirus exclusions.
+> Already configured antivirus exclusions under (`antivirusEngine`) in managed JSON will continue to function as is with no impact.
+All new [exclusions](linux-exclusions.md) including antivirus exclusions can be added under this completely new section (`exclusionSettings`).
+This section is outside the (`antivirusEngine`) tag as its dedicated solely for configuring all types of exclusions that will come in future.
+You can also continue to use (`antivirusEngine`) for configuring antivirus exclusions.

 #### Merge policy